Stokkseyri charming small village on the South Shore

 A small village turning towards tourism

-Today the tiny village of Stokkseyri, with its population of approximately 400 people, is part of the municipal Árborg, which includes its neighbor Eyrarbakki and the inland town of Selfoss in addition to the surrounding rural communities.
+Today the tiny village of Stokkseyri, with its population of approximately 400 people, is part of the municipality Árborg, which includes its neighbor Eyrarbakki and the inland town of Selfoss in addition to the surrounding rural communities.
 In the village, the municipality offers its residents most of the modern-day services.
 The village has a preschool as well as a primary and secondary school.
 It also has a small swimming pool and a camping site.
 People at Stokkseyri have their livelihood by seeking employment in neighboring towns or the capital area, and some have turned towards the growing tourism by offering service, leisure, and accommodation.